dolittle/Studio/Source/DevCentral/README.md

 ## Known issues

+* BUG: When adding new microservice - it doesn't show up until one opens the application again
 * BUG: Running processes list gets clipped outside the window
 * BUG: When refreshing - not all objects are refreshed (Microservice for listing + details + ports)
 * BUG: Displaying 'unknown' for runstate at startup - make sure we set the correct run state for all apps and microservices loaded